azdavis/azdavis.net/src/simple-js-game/index.md

     }
 }
 ```

+Note the use of `setTimeout`, which schedules the given function (`tryEndGame`)
+to be called some number of milliseconds (1) from now.

 We'll register each function returned by this function on each tile's
 `.onclick` event handler (another DOM property).